-ECON-674Gender Perspectives on Economic Analysis: Microeconomics(3) Course Level: Graduate
+ECON-674 Gender Perspectives on Economic Analysis: Microeconomics(3) Course Level: Graduate

 Gender Perspectives on Economic Analysis: Microeconomics (3) This course explores the gender dimensions of economic life drawn from a rich body of studies and research on gender-aware analyses in microeconomics, labor, poverty, and social policy.
 Using analytical models, empirical studies, case histories and ethnographic research, it examines varied theories of the household and household bargaining; reproductive economy, care work and unpaid work; labor markets; assets and income distribution; gender, inequality, and poverty; and related social policy issues.
-Usually offered alternate falls (even years).
+Usually Offered: alternate falls (even years).
 Prerequisite: ECON-600 or ECON-803, and ECON-601 or ECON-802; or ECON-603.